thycotic/ss-docs/secret-server-setup/installation/installing-sql-server/index.md

 ## Configuring Database Access in Secret Server

 Once the account has been created and SQL server installed with the MSI.
-The third step of the web installer will ask for Database access  information.
+The third step of the Web installer will ask for database access  information.

 ### SQL Location